 |Home||My Books||Behind the Story||Activities||School Visits / Teaching||Awards||About the Author||Contact Me|

 This page includes some brief thoughts about how I got the ideas for a few of my books, some of the experiences I had writing and researching them and some comments about the books themselves.
-The entry for CHEETAH describes how photographer Richard Hewett and I worked together on our books and the last entry expands on our long collaboration.Contents:
+The entries for CHEETAH and MUSIC LESSONS FOR ALEX describe how photographer Richard Hewett and I worked together on our books and the second to last entry expands on our long collaboration.Contents:

 On May 12, 2014, I was invited to do an author visit to Haynes Center for Enriched Studies elementary school in West Hills, California, in honor of Amy Werner, a librarian who had worked for many years in schools in the area.
 After my presentation, Jennifer Best, a kindergarten teacher at Haynes, asked me if I had ever written a book about hatching chicks.
 Each spring, she brought eggs to her classroom and hatched chicks.
 But, she told me, she couldn't find any books that were written at the right level for her kindergarten students.
 I hadn't written any books about chickens, although I had written a number of books about other kinds of birds.
 I liked the idea of a book about hatching chicks, and a year later I was in Mrs. Best's classroom learning about eggs and chicks and documenting the process with photos.
 HATCHING CHICKS IN ROOM 6 is the result of that project.